-- Travel will be costed on the project for: - International travel (reviews, workshops, etc.) - Domestic travel for reviews, workshops, and working with IceCube Upgrade collaborators.

-- Travel for external reviewers and the project office is covered in the project management travel costs.
+- Travel will be costed on the project for: - International travel (reviews, workshops, etc.) - Domestic travel for reviews, workshops, and working with IceCube Upgrade collaborators. - Travel for external reviewers and the project office is covered in the project management travel costs.
 Travel for L2/L3 managers for reviews, coordination, and workshop will be covered in the relevant L2 management area. - For reviews coordinated by in-kind partners, any external reviewers and project office personnel travel is covered in the project management travel cost.
-Review travel for in-kind partners is covered in the in-kind budget. - Travel estimates assume \$3.2k in direct costs for international trips, and \$1.8k in direct costs for domestic trips for typical 1-week trips.
+Review travel for in-kind partners is covered in the in-kind budget. - Travel estimates assume \$3.2k in direct costs for international trips, and \$1.8k in direct costs for domestic trip for typical 1-week trips.
 For longer/shorter trips, different numbers may be used, but must be justified.
-The analysis of travel costs, including historic data to justify these costs can be found in (8). - An escalation of 2.15% / year is added to travel.
+The analysis of travel costs, including historic data to justify these costs can be found in (8). - No escalation is applied to travel.